Credit:

 Before diving into any workouts, we made a list of qualities we wanted in a pair of adjustable dumbbells—the main one being how easy they are to use.
 If you’re using one pair of dumbbells for an entire workout, you want them to slide smoothly in and out of their trays, be comfortable to hold and maneuver in all sorts of exercises, and have a variety of weight options that are quick and seamless to switch between.
 Once we established what we were looking for, I completed three 20- to 30-minute sessions doing a variety of exercises with each pair to evaluate how they worked.

-What You Should Know About Buying Adjustable Dumbbells
+What to Consider About Adjustable Dumbbells

 We took the weight range into account during testing.